Everything You Need To Know

 Can you connect between SAP PCE deployment and a separate AWS data warehouse or other data sources?

-You can do that by opening the ports between both instances.
+Yes, Cloud users can do that by opening the ports between both instances.

 Does SAP PCE support Snowflake?